nishita-kadian/GG-Assignment/README.md

   1. Dockerize the application
   2. Build and run the docker image
   3. Host this image on EC2, pull code from github using deploy keys, install docker/git on ec2, edit inbound rules to access port 80.

+# Scope for improvements
+  1. Put some logic for rechecking the data before insertion.
+The data should be upserted and not inserted always.
+  2. Use callback url to decouple processing and uploading file functions.
+  3. Refactor the `main.py` so that the routes are in a seperate folder/file.